 Flat Lay Photography Tip #2 – Choosing Props

-Obviously, I used garden flowers for the floral compositions.
+Since I love flowers, I used garden flowers for this compositions.
 Before you storm off to gather your own props though, hold your horses!
 There are still a few things to consider first.

 Flat Lay Photography Tip #3 – Choosing a Colour Palette